Genusbiz/docs/developers/defining-an-app-model/user-interface/tables/data-sources.md

 ## Add a new field to a data source

-A data source in a form or table that is is based on an [Object Class](../../data/object-class/index.md) defined in your Directory, have fields in the data source that corresponds to [properties](../../data/object-class-property/index.md "Object Class Property") in the Object Class.
+A data source in a form or table is based on an [Object Class](../../data/object-class/index.md) defined in your Directory, have fields in the data source that corresponds to [properties](../../data/object-class-property/index.md "Object Class Property") in the Object Class.
 A data source of the type Local Object, have all the fields defined locally.

 To add a new field, do the following: